-'''

-% optType

-14

-% EndOptType
+% optType 14 % EndOptType

-'''

 Since the calculation of thermoelectric properties is performed on relaxed structures, a series of well-designed relaxation steps is necessary.
-Currently, VASP is the only implemented interface between USPEX and BoltzTrap.
+Currently, the only implemented way to do this within USPEX is by combining VASP and BoltzTraP26.
 This is specified as follows:

 '''

 % abinitioCode

 1 1 1 (1 14)

 % ENDabinit

 % KresolStart

 0.12 0.10 0.07 0.05 0.05

 % Kresolend

 '''

 In the above example, structure relaxation is performed by a series of VASP executions (four in total) with finer and finer k-point grid.
-Note that the last value of KresolStart is not used, it is listed only as a placeholder.
+Note that the last value of KresolStart in this example is not used, it is given only as a placeholder.

 Optimization of thermoelectric efficiency is enabled only for calculationType 300 and 301.
 The following flags are also expected to be set.
-For a deeper understanding of them, the user is referred to the original BoltzTrap paper.
+For a deeper understanding of them, the user is referred to the original BoltzTrap paper26.

-800.0 : BoltzTraP\T\max

-50.0 : BoltzTraP\T\delta

-0.15 : BoltzTraP\efcut

-300.0 : TE\T\interest

-0.45 : TE\threshold

-ZT : TE\goal
+800.0 : BoltzTraP_T_max 50.0 : BoltzTraP_T_delta 0.15 : BoltzTraP_efcut 300.0 : TE_T_interest 0.45 : TE_threshold ZT : TE_goal